shipujin/liveslak/README.txt

 === Custom background images ===

 The Plasma5 based Live variants allow customization of the background image used for the login greeter, the desktop wallpaper and the lock screen.
 The image you want to use for this purpose, must have a 16:9 aspect ratio and its dimensions should at least be 1920x1080 pixels.
-You  must store the custom image inside the liveslak source tree: in the subdirectory ''./media/<variant>/bg/'' where "<variant>" is the lower-case name of the Live variant (variant 'PLASMA5' equals directory 'plasma5', 'DAW' becomes 'daw', etc).
+You  must store the custom image inside the liveslak source tree: in the subdirectory ''./media/<variant>/bg/'' where "<variant>" is the lower-case name of the Live variant (variant 'KTOWN' equals directory 'ktown', 'DAW' becomes 'daw', etc).

 The "make_slackware_live.sh" script will look there for a file named either "background.jpg" or "background.png".
 If you want, that file can be a symlink to the actual bitmap file.
 The image will be converted into a set of wallpaper images of different aspect ratios and sizes.
 The different aspect ratios like 16:9, 16:10 and 4:3 will be achieved by cropping the images if needed, to avoid distortion.
 The image set will be installed as a Plasma5 wallpaper called "Slackware Live", and configured to be the default Live OS background.